Major Depressive Disorder: ALMOND Study

 An artificial intelligence (AI) system is helping Mayo Clinic researchers and clinicians identify effective personalized treatments for people diagnosed with major depressive disorder, a leading cause of medical disability worldwide.

-The novel approach, called the Analytics and Machine Learning Framework for Omics and Clinical Big Data (ALMOND) Study, uses an AI algorithm to discover patterns and unique characteristics in participants' genomic data and health histories, allowing for the right treatment to be chosen to achieve a therapeutic benefit.
+This unique new approach, called the Analytics and Machine Learning Framework for Omics and Clinical Big Data (ALMOND) Study, uses an AI algorithm to discover patterns and unique characteristics in participants' genomic data and health histories.
+This can help healthcare professionals choose the right treatments to benefit each patient.

-Major depressive disorder is a chronic and severe psychiatric illness that affects more than 15 million people in the U.S. Treatment choices are often made on a trial and error basis; as a result, patients can receive several months of ineffective treatments before a clear nonresponse profile can be established.
+Major depressive disorder is a chronic and severe psychiatric illness that affects more than 15 million people in the U.S. Treatment choices are often made on a trial-and-error basis.
+As a result, patients can receive several months of ineffective treatments before they and their healthcare teams know the treatments aren't working.

-In a preliminary study, the ALMOND algorithm was 75% to 85% accurate in predicting whether common antidepressant drugs would work for specific participants — compared with about 60% accuracy when predictions are based on clinical, demographic and social factors alone.
+In a preliminary study, the ALMOND algorithm was 75% to 85% accurate in predicting whether common antidepressant drugs would work for specific participants.
+This is compared with about 60% accuracy when predictions are based on clinical, demographic and social factors alone.
 With the ALMOND Study, Mayo Clinic is working to transform the management of major depressive disorder to serve all patients across all treatment settings.

 Participation

-To be eligible to participate in the ALMOND Study, volunteers must be:
+The study is closed to new participants.
+To have been eligible to participate in the ALMOND Study, volunteers must have been:

 Contact